odkr/cgi-runas/README.md

 ## Rationale

 *cgi-runas* is intended to run PHP scripts under the UID and GID of their owner.
-Therefore, the remaining documentation assumes PHP as CGI handler.

 You need to install
 [PHP as CGI handler](https://www.php.net/manual/en/install.unix.commandline.php)